pchp250g8-home-pascal-net-tutorials/pascal-dotnet-framework-console-isnumberdividesby3/README.md

-SumOfDigits.
+IsNumberDividesBy3.
 Pascal Tutorials.
 Platform DotNet FrameWork.
 Algorithms.
 Console Application.
 A console application project written in the C# programming language and implemented in the PascalABCDotNet integrated environment.
 The DotNet Framework Platform provides simple input/output.
 Determining the sum of digits in a number entered from the keyboard.
 The program does the following: